HI-OD2A-P2P/P2P-wireframing/_episodes/05-wireframe-steps.md

 ## Add Elements

 Start adding the elements starting with the most important visuals and move on to smaller areas such as call to actions, interactive elements, survey structures, and so on.
-You can also add buttons to generate reports, send notifications, do bulk actions, etc. place the most important aspect of your dashboard at the top-left corner.
-This is what you want to keep in mind when beginning to outline your dashboard.
+You can also add buttons to generate reports, send notifications, do bulk actions, etc.

+> ##NOTE
+>
+> Place the most important aspect of your dashboard at the top-left corner as most users look here first
+>
+{: .callout}

 {% include figure.html url="" file="/fig/Lucid-dashboard-wireframe.PNG" width=500px alt="" caption="Example of wireframe with elements in LucidChart." %}